Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: Efficient implementation of the BnB-PEP Algorithm

 based on the reasoning that \eqref{eq:implied_linear_constraints} implies that every entry of $Z$ is bounded by the maximum of the diagonal entries.
 Set $M_{P}$ from $M_{Z}$ using \eqref{eq:bound_on_P}.
 Set

-A note of caution is that when the Stage 2 solution is far from optimal, it is unclear whether this heuristic is even likely to produce to valid bound.
+A note of caution is that when the Stage 2 solution is far from optimal, it is unclear whether this heuristic is even likely to produce a valid bound.
 When the Stage 2 solution is, in fact, near-optimal, the heuristic should help the BnB-PEP Algorithm to find the globally optimal solution quickly, and this is what we observe in our experiments.

 Another note of caution is that the heuristic fails silently when it fails; there is no reliable mechanism to detect whether the heuristic bounds include or exclude global solutions.
-After solving \eqref{eq:BnB-PEP-Preli} using the bounds, we verify if the solution lies within the interior of bounds as otherwise, the validity of the bounds are suspect.
-Furthermore, empirically we always found that the solutions computed using the heuristic-based bound were well within the interior of the imposed bounds, but, in principle, there is the possibility that a strictly better global solution lies outside of the boundary since the BnB-PEP-QCQP is nonconvex.
+After solving \eqref{eq:BnB-PEP-Preli} using the bounds, we verify if the solution lies within the interior of those bounds.
+Furthermore, empirically we always found that the solutions computed using the heuristic-based bound were well within the interior of the imposed bounds, though this is not a guarantee that the associated solution is globally optimal, as there is a possibility that a strictly better global solution lies far outside of the boundary since the BnB-PEP-QCQP is nonconvex.
 Finally, in all our experiments, we additionally verified that the heuristic-based bound produced the same optimal solutions as the SDP-based bounds.

+{ \textbf{Remark.} We clarify that the heuristic bound offers no guarantee of correctness and that the SDP relaxation, which is guaranteed to be correct, is the superior choice.
+However, SDP relaxations can be cumbersome to formulate and implement.
+Therefore, one may first try out the heuristic bound in a prototyping phase and then decide to implement the SDP relaxation if the preliminary results are sufficiently interesting. }